robdodson/robdodson.me/src/posts/sublime-snippet-basics.md

   - Sublime
 date: 2012-06-25T05:48:00.000Z
 updated: 2014-12-31T00:21:39.000Z
+---

----[Yesterday I covered some tips and tricks](http://robdodson.me/blog/2012/06/23/sublime-text-2-tips-and-shortcuts/) I've learned over the past few months of using Sublime.
+[Yesterday I covered some tips and tricks](http://robdodson.me/blog/2012/06/23/sublime-text-2-tips-and-shortcuts/) I've learned over the past few months of using Sublime.
 Something I didn't touch on is Sublime's Snippet architecture.

 Essentially a snippet is a little piece of code that gets executed when you type some characters and hit the `tab` key.
 For instance I have a snippet that spits out `console.log()` whenever I type `lg` and press `tab`.
 One clever feature of snippets is that they can be bound to a keyboard shortcut if the key binding calls the `insert_snippet` command and passes the path to the snippet file as an argument.
 For example: